 You need contract works insurance in place before a peg is put in the ground.
-Many things can go wrong in a project, from the excavation and foundation stage to the construction itself, and even building materials can be stolen.
-Other hazards include fire and malicious damage.
+Many things can go wrong in a project, from the excavation and foundation stage to the construction itself, and even building materials can be stolen or the site could experience storm, earthquake, fire or malicious damage.

-When it comes to the planning and organizing of a new construction project, insurance doesn’t always get the priority it requires.
-Very often it is left to the last minute or even after the work has commenced.
+When it comes to planning a new construction project, insurance doesn’t always get the priority it requires.
+Very often it is left to the last minute or even until after the work has started.

-As having appropriate insurance cover in place is a requirement of all standard construction contracts, it is a matter that must be addressed prior to commencement of the project.
+However, having appropriate insurance in place is a requirement of all standard construction contracts, so it’s something that must be sorted before the project starts.

 - The bank will want an insurance certificate before it will release any funds.
-Arranging insurance after work has begun can delay your project while this is sorted out.
+Trying to arrange insurance after work has begun can delay your project while this is sorted out.

-- The project must be insured for the full replacement value including any materials or goods that you are supplying, for example kitchen appliances or any electronic equipment.
-These are most vulnerable when they have just been installed and the house is not secured.
+- The project must be insured for the full replacement value including any materials or goods you are supplying, for example kitchen appliances or electronic equipment.
+These are most vulnerable when they have just been installed and the house is not occupied or secured.

-All construction work no matter the size or complexity of the project contains an element of risk.
+All construction work, no matter how small or simple, contains an element of risk.
 This will vary from project to project but risks common to all construction works include: